erredeco/Public-Info-002/Documentation/HelloWorld/Index.rst

       .. code-block:: yaml
          editor:
             config:
-               #add the toolbargroup 'document' if needed; (default.yaml and full.yaml already have it.)
+               #add the toolbargroup 'document' if needed; (default.yaml and full.yaml configurations already have it.)
                toolbarGroups:
                   - { name: document }